results on our special

 - If you want to avoid what costly consequences might occur thanks to that huge damp patch on your wall – be generous with the silicone.
 A bead of filling won’t do the job here.
 Put as much as needed and even more – you can’t really put too much.

 After carefully implementing the aforementioned steps you can wipe off the overabundant application of the sealant with a rug or a towel and safely put back the piece in question.
-Do never forget to keep the gutters clean as well, extra weight of debris could also be a reason for leaks.
+Do never forget to keep the gutters clean DIY or opt for professional gutter cleaning as well.
+The extra weight of debris could be a reason for blocked gutters and leaks.
 What’s left for you now is to rejoice in your non-leaking roof for the upcoming many many years.